 | MOTIVATION

-The motivation of this study is to provide inputs to the development strategy of the Russian Federation as set out in the May decree of 2018.
-Russia’s development goal is to becoming one of the top five economies in the world and to reduce poverty by half.
+The motivation for this study is to provide inputs to the development strategy of the Russian Federation as set out in the May decree of 2018.
+Russia’s development goal is to become one of the top five economies in the world and to reduce poverty by half.
 The importance of human capital to reach this goal is recognized in the government’s policy pronouncements and the World Bank analytical work in support of government policy.
 A recently published World Bank study reported that Human capital only accounts for 46% of total wealth in Russia, as compared to the OECD average of 70% (Naikal et al. 2019).
 The report showed that even as growth rates of per capita wealth was ten times higher in Russia as compared to OECD, the gap in levels with OECD is still very wide.
-The per capita human capital wealth level at average for the OECD in 2014 was about USD 500,000 - five times that of Russia’s 95,000 (measured in 2014 dollars).
+The per capita human capital wealth level at average for the OECD in 2014 was about USD 500,000 – five times that of Russia’s 95,000 (measured in 2014 dollars).
 In order to catch up faster with the OECD, returns to education in Russia will need to be increased.
 This requires an understanding of the trends regarding the returns to education across time and across the considerable spatial diversity of the Russian Federation.

 This study is based on four working papers.
 Working Paper 1 and Working Paper 3 of the study seek to meet the analytical need to understand the temporal and spatial patterns in the returns to education.
 The time trend described for the period 1994-2018 in Working Paper 1 requires an explanation.
-Moving beyond the traditional explanation of higher educational attainment of the population resulting in declining returns, Working Paper 2 explores the role played by depreciation of human capital.
+Moving beyond the traditional view of higher educational attainment of the population resulting in declining returns, Working Paper 2 explores the role played by depreciation of human capital.
 Working Paper 1 also indicates that individuals are responsive to changes in the returns of education, and that the proportion of women choosing university education has slightly declined in recent years.
 Working Paper 4 investigates more closely the institutional level returns to education, albeit with a limited short-term horizon of three years for which data was available.
-Institutional returns, i.e., the prospective returns for graduates from a particular college or university are important for a number of reasons.
-Choice regarding college of university is one aspect; equally important is the prospect for systemic efficiency through informed competition for students.
+Institutional returns, that is, the prospective returns for graduates from a particular college or university are important for a number of reasons.
+Choice regarding college or university is one aspect; equally important is the prospect for systemic efficiency through informed competition for students.
 Student response to the dissemination of the institutional returns would help determine a future course of action.

 | KEY FINDINGS